Parbatipur Upazila

 Parbatipur (পার্বতীপুর) is an upazila (sub-district) of the Dinajpur District in northern Bangladesh, part of the Rangpur Division.
 It is home to the only active coal mine in Bangladesh, the Barapukuria Coal Mine.

 Etymology

 The present-day area of Kholahati was the site of a small kingdom ruled by a local Raja called Kichak Rājā.
 Kichak's fort remains a place of interest in Parvatipur.
 Kichak had a daughter called Payravati (পায়রাবতী) or Parvati.
-Parvati was a child widow, and was once kidnapped by miscreants and taken to the nearby dighi (reservoir) of Dimali where she was assaulted in a dishonorary manner.
+Parvati was a child widow, and was once kidnapped by miscreants and taken to the nearby dighi (reservoir) of Dimali where she was assaulted in a dishonorable manner.
 She later committed suicide by drowning herself in the lake, and in her honour, the area was named by others as Parbatipur.
 Another theory suggests that the area was named after a Hindu deity known as Parvati, as the area was formerly home to a large Hindu population.